-The median house price in Wagaman is $470,000, having dropped significantly 13% over the past year.
+Wagaman has a median house price of $470,000, which has dropped significantly by 13% year-on-year.
 The median weekly rent is $340 (Census 2021).
 This gives a gross rental yield of approximately 3.8%.
 The median monthly mortgage repayment is $1,820.

 Wagaman is served by 1 school, including 1 primary.
 The average ICSEA score is 944, which is below the national average of 1,000.
 Public transport access includes 7 bus stops.